GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

 ## User-Agent Client Hints

+### How can I ask a question about this feature?

+-  For questions about the API: [create an issue](https://github.com/WICG/ua-client-hints/issues) on the specification repo.
+-  For implementation, integration, and general best practice questions: [create an issue](https://github.com/GoogleChromeLabs/privacy-sandbox-dev-support) on the Privacy Sandbox developer support repo.

 ### How can I detect tablet devices using the UA-CH API?

 As the line between mobile, tablet, and desktop devices continues to become less distinct and dynamic form-factors are more common (folding screens, switching between laptop and tablet mode) it's advisable to prefer responsive design and feature detection to present an appropriate user interface.

-However user-agent information provided by the browser for both the user-agent string and User-Agent Client Hints comes from the same source, so the same forms of logic should work.
+However, user-agent information provided by the browser for both the user-agent string and User-Agent Client Hints comes from the same source, so the same forms of logic should work.

 For example, if this pattern was being checked on the UA string:
 - Phone pattern: `'Android' + 'Chrome/[.0-9]* Mobile'`